antimatter15/gayfish/words.md

 Interact's first argument would be the default value, followed by a min and max.
 For example, `var x = Interact(42, 0, 100)`

 Perhaps it should accept string arguments as well, and give the user a choice with a nice pill button `var option = Interact("Freedom", "Slavery")`.
+Maybe it should be more extensible (an interact namespace, e.g. Interact.Slider(5))